amida-tech/orange-api/README.md

 1. Default values, which are set automatically within `config.js`, even if no such environment variable is specified whatsoever.
 2. Variables specified by the `.env` file.
 Note that, when using the Docker container of this repo, the Dockerfile copies `.env.docker` to `.env`, which makes those variables apply in this place.
+3. `.env.test` is used whenever test cases are ran with (`yarn test`)
-3. Variables specified via the command line.
+4. Variables specified via the command line.

 Variables are listed below in this format: